christianalfoni/impact/docs/02_Understanding_The_Design.md

 - We can not lazy load the slices without a lot of wiring and managing the state of the promise
 - We are manually disposing

-To solve these things we could look even closer at React and take advantage of a pattern:
+To solve these things we could look even closer at React and take advantage of very well known concept... **hooks**:

 ```ts
 function useHome() {